sudoabhi/sudoabhi/README.md

 ### Hi there geeks 👋

 #### I am Abhishek,
-- a 5th year IT undergraduate at Indian Institute of Information and Technology, Gwalior.
+- an IT postgraduate from Indian Institute of Information and Technology, Gwalior.
 - skilled in Java, C++, R, App Development.
 - learning newer tools and tech as much as I can
 - good at developing native android apps and enthusiastically learning newer tools to improve my proficiency.